DanaObaid/ITDS_FinalProject/README.md

 ## GitHub Repository
 The project is hosted on GitHub at:
 [https://github.com/DanaObaid/ITDS_FinalProject](https://github.com/DanaObaid/ITDS_FinalProject)
-[Note: Replace with the actual GitHub URL after uploading your project.
-Ensure the repository is public or accessible to reviewers.]

 ## Notes for Reviewers
 - The notebook is self-contained, with all code, explanations, and results included.